How to apply to sell digital outcomes, specialists and user research services to government on the Digital Outcomes and Specialists framework.

 - comply with the technology code of practice

 - work according to the government service design manual

-- understand what it means to work on a discovery, alpha, beta, live or retirement phase
+- understand what it means to work on different phases of agile delivery (alpha, beta, live, retirement)

 You must provide services within at least one of the following capabilities:

 - user experience and design